1) Jean Monnet Chair „Bridging the Gap between the EU and its Citizens (BridgE)”

 Applicants and project management: Prof. Dr. Claudia Derichs, Philipps-Universität Marburg; Prof. Dr. Ursula Birsl, Philipps-Universität Marburg

-The research field "Unwritten Constitutions in Asia and Europe was systematically processed here as well as in the project "Gender-related Research Program" (see b) and structured and published in the context of a workshop conducted in 2013 (see c) and several publications.
+The research field "Unwritten Constitutions in Asia and Europe was systematically processed here as well as in the project "Gender-related Research Program" (see b) and structured and

 Result: Publications